+The instrument's behavior can be modified by setting the various instrument parameters.
+All parameters are 16 bit, and are uploaded with the SET\PARAMETER\COMMAND.
 The parameters are divided into two main groups: global- and measurement parameters.
-The measurement parameters relate to the measurement mode and the global parameters defines general instrument operation.
+The measurement parameters relate to the Measurement Mode, and the global parameters define the general instrument operation.
+Table 11 lists these parameters.